azeight/azion-edge-functions/README.md

 **Required** Configuration file with Edge Functions details

-In the yaml file, you have the configuration example please fill with your own data:
+In the __action.yaml__ file, you have the configuration example please fill with your own data:
 * name: name of your Edge Function
 * path: path and filename with the source code using JavaScript language.
 * domain: your domain, maybe a CNAME record